#21 Surface protection treatments, emissions & regulations

 6. Surface treatments: rules to be considered

-COLLOIDAL SILICA that are the basis of almost all surface protection products, once they lose their liquid (the solvent) and they bind to the ceramic surface, filling the open porosity, produce seals of amorphous silica (not crystalline).
+The protective product that is discharged on the ceramic surface by the brushes of the application machine, even if it does not undergo to any thermal alteration, remains (from a chemical point of view) almost unchanged after application.
+But that’s not all.
+COLLOIDAL SILICA that are the basis of almost all products for surface protection, once they have lost their liquid part (the solvent) and after they have bonded to the ceramic surface, thus filling the open porosity, produce seals of amorphous silica (not crystalline).
 The water evaporates and what remains is the glass that binds to the ceramic surface.

 TESTS ON TREATED SURFACES